 STAT scores are intended to provide a relative estimate of a candidate's ability compared to other potential or past applicants.
 Although STAT scores are an objective measure of a candidate's academic capacity, other factors play a key role in the final determination of academic success.
 Such factors include the candidate's motivation, application, determination and perseverance.

 What is a percentile ranking?

 Institutions are provided with percentile rankings in relation to scores achieved by each candidate.
-For example, a candidate with an overall STAT score of 160 will have a percentile rank of 81.4, so has achieved a score that is as good as or better than 81.4% of the test-taking population.
-Percentile ranks provide information about how well a candidate has performed relative to the test taking population in the reference year.
+For example, a candidate with an overall STAT score of 160 will have a percentile rank of 81.4, and so has achieved a score that is as good as or better than 81.4% of the test-taking population.
+Percentile ranks provide information about how well a candidate has performed relative to the test-taking population in the reference year.

 How are results provided to you?